Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Results

-To assess whether the global asymmetry dissociation extends beyond classic CNN models, we replicated the Frobenius asymmetry and accuracy analysis using the same stimuli and experimental perturbations on modern models spanning 15 architectures including Vision Transformers, big transfer models, and more.
-All model families remained significantly more asymmetric than humans (all p < 0.001, BH-FDR; \textbf{Fig.~\ref{fig:asym_modelzoo}}) regardless of accuracy level - including architectures that significantly outperform humans in accuracy — confirming that the asymmetry dissociation is not specific to the older CNN architectures evaluated in the main analysis and is not reducible to accuracy differences (see Appendix~\ref{sec:architectures_appx} for model descriptions and results).
-Subsequent analyses use the GEN repository data, which provides denser confusion matrices and directly matched human psychophysics under identical stimulus conditions needed for the analyses.
+To assess generalizability beyond classic CNNs, we replicated the Frobenius asymmetry analysis on 15 modern architectures including Vision Transformers, large CNNs, and self/semi-supervised models.
+All families remained significantly more asymmetric than humans (all p < 0.001, BH-FDR; \textbf{Fig.~\ref{fig:asym_modelzoo}}, see Appendix~\ref{sec:architectures_appx}) regardless of accuracy level, confirming the dissociation is not architecture-specific.